 The table shows all available lines, but only Active lines will be made available for creation of key sections.
 Only one Reference line can be selected.
 You can preview lines by selecting the Preview box.
 Remember to select the base point in Location by.

 Note that Bridge Creator is reading the LandXML file directly not the reference modelmodel which the designer can use as an aid when building another model

 A reference model is created in Tekla Structures or in other software and can be inserted to Tekla Structures.
 The reference model appears together with the model but it is not modified by Tekla Structures.
 The user can snap to reference model points.

 For example, an architectural model, a plant design model, or a heating, ventilating, and air-conditioning (HVAC) model can be a reference model.

-from Tekla Structures.
-Instead, Bridge Creator is reading the LandXML file directly.
+shown in Tekla Structures.
 It is a good practice to keep the LandXML files saved under the Model\ReferenceModels folder.
-This will help with change management since it is possible to update the objects when road alignment is changed.
+This will help with change management if objects need to be updated due to road line changes.

 Other lines can be made active for later use during cross sectiongeometrical form of a part sectioned perpendicular to its axis